Javascript Objects

 - We use the

-method to get an array of the keys of the person
+Object.keys()method to get an array of the keys of thepersonobject. - We also use the

-object. - This adds the
+Object.assign()method to merge thestudentobject into thepersonobject. - This adds the

 Modifying objects is an important part of working with JavaScript objects, and it allows you to create complex data structures and implement object-oriented programming paradigms.

-keyword in Javascript
+The this keyword in Javascript

-in JavaScript refers to the object that is currently executing a function or method.
-In other words, this
+The keyword this in JavaScript refers to the object that is currently executing a function or method.
+In other words, this refers to the context in which the code is being executed.

-can change depending on how the function is called.
-JavaScript offers multiple techniques for invoking a function, and each way affects the value of this
+The value of this can change depending on how the function is called.
+JavaScript offers multiple techniques for invoking a function, and each way affects the value of this.

-Here are some common ways to use this
+Here are some common ways to use this:

 In a Function

-refers to the global object:
+In a function, this refers to the global object:

 function myFunction() {